daryllxd/lifelong-learning/programming/ruby/design/practical-object-oriented-design-in-ruby-poodr.md

       ratio * Wheel.new(rim, tire).diameter
     end

 The Gear knows the name of the Wheel class, and the code in Gear must be changed if Wheel's name changes.
-When `Gear` hard-codes a reference to `Wheel` deep inside the `gear_inches` method, it is explicitly declaring that it is only willing to alculate gear inches for instances of Wheel.
+When `Gear` hard-codes a reference to `Wheel` deep inside the `gear_inches` method, it is explicitly declaring that it is only willing to calculate gear inches for instances of Wheel.
 Gear refuses to collaborate with any other kind of object, even if that object has a diameter and uses gears.

 If your application expands to include objects such as disks or cylinders and you need to know the gear inches of gears which use them, you cannot. *It's not the class of the object that's important, it's the messsage you plan to send to it.
 Gear needs access to an object that can respond to `diameter`, a duck type.
 It is not necessary for `Gear` to know about the existence of the `Wheel` class in order to calculates `gear_inches`.*

-`Gear` becomes less useful when it knows too much about other objects, it it knew less it could do more.
+`Gear` becomes less useful when it knows too much about other objects, if it knew less it could do more.

     def gear_inches
       ratio * wheel.diameter